XertroV/tm-autocancel-downloads/README.md

 By default it will only do this for car skins, which allows mods to load.

-If you uncheck 'Only auto-cancel car skin downloads?' then all downloads will be auto-cancelled.
+If you uncheck 'Only auto-cancel car skin downloads?' in settings then all downloads will be auto-cancelled.

 License: Public Domain